AlibabaCloudDocs/ecs/intl.en-US/SDK Reference/Java example/Create an ECS instance/Create a preemptible instance.md

             }
         }

-     }
+     ｝
     ```

-2. Call the DescribeAvailableResource operation to query the instance types available for the specific region.
+2. Call the DescribeAvailableResource operation to query the instance types that are available in the specified region.

     ```
     public class DescribeAvailableResourceSample {